I remember it like it was yesterday.

 I ran downstairs and flipped on the light to my basement studio where I liked to work out.

-For years I had left SI & left shoulder issues.
+For years I had left SI (low back) & left shoulder issues.
 Significantly restricted for at least 10 years.
 I was the perfect candidate to test this on.

 I began testing myself left side versus right side.